Ol Pejeta Conservancy: Drones

-In 2013, the Ol Pejeta Conservancy started to use a drone with a simple operating system, with the capacity to deliver real time video and thermal imaging feeds to a team on the ground.
-Deployed in a poaching incident, this drone will have the capability to help armed teams on the ground, to record video for use in court and also help undertake a census of the reserve.
+In 2013, the Ol Pejeta Conservancy started to use a drone with the capacity to deliver real time video and thermal imaging feeds to a team on the ground.
+Deployed in a poaching incident, this drone will have the capability to help armed teams on the ground, to record video for use in court, and also to help undertake a census of the reserve.

 Armed teams

 The Conservancy operates a number of armed teams.
 These are self-sufficient, mobile teams able to spend extended periods of time in the field.
-These teams have been trained to operate day and night and to respond to incidents, not only within the Ol Pejeta Conservancy, but in conjunction with local authorities outside of the Conservancy.
+These teams have been trained to operate day and night and to respond to incidents, not only within the Ol Pejeta Conservancy, but also in conjunction with local authorities outside of the Conservancy.

 Rhino patrols

 There is a coverage rate of one rhino patrol team to 14 km2 within the core conservation area of Ol Pejeta.
-The patrol teams' key objective is the monitoring of the black rhino in the form of data collection and security, but their monitoring of the area also benefits other key species within the Conservancy.
+The patrol teams' key objective is to monitor the black rhino, but their monitoring of the area also benefits other key species within the Conservancy.

 General security

 General security teams operate in areas outside the main conservation area.
 These areas still carry valuable concentrations of wildlife such as the endangered Jackson's hartebeest.
-The monitoring of wildlife and the security of Ol Pejeta's logistics teams, which operate within these areas, is essential.